visvirial/monacoin-debian/README.md

 This repository provides files needed to debianize monacoin.

-This repository is useful only for developers for want to debianize monacoin.
+This repository is useful only for developers who want to debianize monacoin.
 If you want to install monacoin on your computer, just add the PPA repository (see below).